What Causes Sharp Lower Left Back Pain?

 A herniated disc develops when a disc protrusion ruptures or herniates through the fragile intervertebral disc wall.
 As a result, the viscous material from the interior of the disc can spill into the spinal canal, generating mid to severe pain from impingement on sensitive nerves.
 Disc herniation usually originates from gradual, age-related wear and tear referred to as disc degeneration.
 Common symptoms of herniated discs depend on the location in the spine and if the disc is pressing on a nerve.
 The most common symptoms a patient will experience include pain in the buttocks, thigh, and calf, numbness or tingling from the affected nerves, and muscle weakness affecting stability and the ability to lift or hold items.

+NJSS proudly offers telehealth services for patients living in the surrounding area.
+Telemedicine is convenient, easy, and offers a thorough appointment with a medical provider without leaving home or the office.
 New Jersey Spine Specialist’s doctors have an extensive history in treating many patients from all over northern New Jersey for sharp lower left back pain.
 With locations at Summit’s Overlook Hospital and Montclair’s Mountainside Hospital, New Jersey Spine Specialist’s leading team of spine surgeons provides patients living near Chatham, West Orange, and North Caldwell with advanced care tailored to each unique case.
 If you begin to experience sharp lower left back pain, don’t suffer in silence a moment longer.
 Schedule a consultation at our state-of-the-art office to learn about which minimally invasive treatment options can work for you.
-To find out more about how our minimally invasive treatments can lower your sharp lower left back pain, give us a call by dialing (908) 608-9619.
+To find out more about how our minimally invasive treatments can lower your sharp lower left back pain, give us a call by dialing (908) 738-1679.

 “I am pain free, walking and well on my way to recovery thanks to the help of New Jersey Spine Specialists” —Robert K